 Fitting your toddler’s feet for new shoes can be overwhelming.
 Especially since it’s a process that you have to go through every couple of months.
 Every mother wants her child to feel comfortable as they start to walk and play around.
 However, choosing the right footwear for them is not an easy job.
 It requires patience, specific measurements, and the right techniques to get an accurate size.

-If you struggle every time you have to choose proper footwear for your toddler, here are 4 tips that will make it easier for you.
+If you struggle every time you have to choose proper toddler shoes for your toddler, here are 4 tips that will make it easier for you.

 1. Measure With Shoelace